 Speaking of, the tomatoes do add a bright acidity to the pasta.
 While you could leave them out (and they’re not technically cooked in the sauce because they felt lighter when served fresh), I definitely think they add a layer of texture and flavor to the pasta.

-- 3 TBSP butter (high quality butter is best)
+- 3 Tablespoon butter, high quality butter is best

 - 1 shallot, finely diced